Department of Journalism

 New England Center for Investigative Reporting

-A new and exciting addition to the Journalism program is the New England Center for Investigative Reporting at Boston University (NECIR–BU).
-It provides students with opportunities to work on investigative journalism projects with some of the most skilled professionals in the industry.
+The New England Center for Investigative Reporting at Boston University (NECIR–BU) provides students with opportunities to work on investigative journalism projects with some of the most skilled professionals in the industry.
 The primary goals of NECIR-BU are to produce high-quality, high-impact investigative reports; train the next generation of investigative reporters; serve as a platform for experimenting with how to effectively deliver long-form investigative content to a digital audience; and be a model for nonprofit, multimedia, investigative journalism that could be duplicated nationwide.
-NECIR-BU’s reporting will reach millions of people through reports appearing in boston.com, the Boston Globe, New England Cable News, and WBUR (NPR).
+NECIR-BU’s reporting reaches millions of people through reports appearing in boston.com, the Boston Globe, New England Cable News, and WBUR (NPR).

 Broadcast and Cable Opportunities